Kaens/s98spec3/s98spec3-en.md

 ### PANNING

   - For mono devices only.
 (PSG/OPN/OPLL/OPL/OPL2/DCSG)
-  - Intended for the use where panning is implemented using two or more chips.
+  - Intended for the use case where panning is implemented using two or more chips.
   - The two bits represent L/R channels; mute when the bit is set.

 (PSG)